-With the return of winter comes the chance to experience the joy that can come with taking on all the season has to offer.
-Outdoor exercise can be challenging in any season, but winter can make it especially difficult to take that first step out the door.
-With determination, proper planning, and the right gear, you can keep Mother Nature from stopping you cold.
+Outdoor exercise can be challenging in any season, but winter can make it very hard to take that first step out the door.
+With a little planning and the right gear, you can keep Mother Nature from stopping you cold.

-Indoor exercise can make the winter seem a lot longer, so a little outdoor exercise can improve your attitude toward winter.
-Here are some tips to help ensure a safe winter workout.
+Indoor exercise can make the winter seem a lot longer.
+This is a good reason to get outdoors and improve your mood.
+Here are some tips on how to have a safe winter workout.

 Carry extra dry clothing to change into in case you stop for a break and you have been sweating.
-Putting on dry clothes before you resume exercising will reduce the risk of hypothermia.
+Putting on dry clothes before you go back to exercising will help you maintain a normal body temperature.

-Most of the single-track trails frequented by trail runners are obscured by snow or covered in packed snow and ice.
-This can sometimes be overcome by attaching traction devices to your trail shoes.
+Most of the single-track trails used by trail runners are covered in packed snow and ice.
+Attaching traction devices to your trail shoes can help.

-Tracks made by snowmobiles are great, but many trail runners prefer to chart their own course.
-That is why snowshoeing, a low-impact sport which can burn calories equal to running or cross-country skiing, is becoming popular with trail runners.
-Snowshoe sales are skyrocketing.
-And snowshoe races are becoming routine in many areas.
+Tracks made by snowmobiles are great, but many trail runners would rather make their own paths.
+That is why snowshoeing is becoming popular with trail runners.
+Snowshoe races are also becoming common in many places.

-Many bicyclists enjoy riding well into the winter by following a few precautions.
-In addition to proper layering, you should wear a head band over your ears or a neck gaiter on especially cold days to hold in the heat.
-A balaclava under the helmet is also a good idea.
+Many bicyclists enjoy riding well into the winter by following some safety steps.
+You should wear a head band over your ears or a neck gaiter to help hold the heat in on very cold days.
+A balaclava under your helmet is also a good idea.
 Neoprene boot covers help on windy days.

 Riders should also make sure that they have reflective material on their clothes or bike so they can be seen by cars on dark winter nights.
 Studded snow tires or chains are also a good option in icy conditions.

-Bad weather need not stop hikers, although it can limit how far you go.
-As long as you are dressed properly, and don't sit around wet in an open area, hiking can be an enjoyable winter activity.
+Bad weather should not stop hikers, but it can limit how far you go.
+You can enjoy hiking as long as you are dressed properly and do not sit around in wet clothing in an open area.

-However, snow-covered ice can be treacherous, so you'll want to use poles or stabilizers on your shoes for traction.
-Travel in a group of 3 or more persons to ensure safety in the event of an emergency.
-That allows for someone to go for help while the other remains with an injured person.
+However, snow-covered ice can be dangerous, so you will want to use poles or stabilizers on your shoes for traction.
+Travel in a group of three or more people to ensure safety in the event of an emergency.
+This way, one person can go for help when someone else stays with an injured person.

 American Council on Exercise